 Latin America and the Caribbean, Emancipation, Haitian and Dominican studies; African Diaspora

-At Yale, she teaches courses in modern and colonial Latin American and Caribbean history, Caribbean political thought, comparative colonialisms, citizenship, and the African Diaspora.
+At Yale, she teaches courses in colonial and modern Latin American and Caribbean history, Caribbean political thought, comparative colonialisms, citizenship, Atlantic history, and the African Diaspora.

 We Dream Together: Dominican Independence, Haiti, and the Fight for Caribbean Freedom.
 Duke University Press (Dec.
 2016).

 “How History Has Been Distorted to Justify the Dominican Deportations.”
 Africa is a Country (July 2015).

 “Las Ramas del Árbol de la Libertad: La Guerra de la Restauración en la República Dominicana y Haití.”
 Caribbean Studies 43:1 (Jan.-June 2015), 113-144.

 “’Awful Pirates’ and ‘Hordes of Jackals’: Santo Domingo/The Dominican Republic in Nineteenth-Century Historiography.”
 Small Axe 18:44 (July 2014), 80-94.

 “The tree that says ‘yes’: Césaire’s Nature and Revolutionary Universalism.”
 For Columbia University’s The Work of the Man Has Only Just Begun: Legacies of Césaire.